Let us translate Kumar’s dreams and ideas into reality

 Not only in Toronto, but around the world, in London, Sydney and Colombo thousands of Tamils mourned and staged rallies in his memory.
 In the Northeast (Tamil Homeland) people observed hartal by closing shops and schools.
 Black flags flew all over the towns and individual homes.

-No other death in such cowardly circumstances in recent times has evoked so much anger, anguish and sorrow as that of Kumar Ponnambalam.
+recent times has evoked so much anger, anguish and sorrow as that of Kumar

-As an unrepentant supporter of the political philosophy of the LTTE” and fighting like a ferocious Tiger in the den of the Lion, death was following Kumar like a shadow, but he was undaunted.
+As an “ unrepentant supporter of the political philosophy of the LTTE” and fighting like a ferocious Tiger in the den of the Lion, death was following Kumar like a shadow, but he was undaunted.
 He openly spoke and wrote about the plight of the Tamil people, the denial of their basic rights and freedoms with a passion unrivalled by other Tamil politicians who claimed to represent Tamils.
 He wrote against President Chandrika’s regime for its genocidal and brutal war against the Tamil people.
 He lambasted President Chandrika, in the same manner he took President Premadasa to task during his last years, for prosecuting the “War for Peace” as nothing but a cynical ploy to militarily defeat the LTTE and ipso facto destroy the aspirations of the Tamil people.

 Kumar Ponnambalam was steadfast in his belief that any political solution to the ethnic conflict should be based on the Thimpu principles.
 He rightly pointed out that the aspirations of the Tamil people as enunciated in the four-point Thimpu declaration have to be met to resolve the ethnic conflict.
 His was an authentic voice of the oppressed Tamil people in defence of their birthrights.